-Wendy Laura Belcher is an associate professor of medieval, early modern, and modern African literature with a joint appointment in the Princeton University departments of Comparative Literature and African American Studies.
+Wendy Laura Belcher is professor of comparative early modern African and European literatures, with a joint appointment in the Princeton University departments of Comparative Literature and African American Studies.

-Previous books included the best-seller Writing Your Journal Article in Twelve Weeks: A Guide to Academic Publishing Success, which has helped thousands to publish their important work and been cited in over 100 publications, and a memoir titled Honey from the Lion: An African Journey (Dutton, 1988), for which she won the Washington State Governors Writers Award and a PEN Society Martha Albrand Finalist (awarded for first book of nonfiction; judged by Annie Dillard and Allen Ginsberg).
+Previous books include the best-seller Writing Your Journal Article in Twelve Weeks: A Guide to Academic Publishing Success (2nd ed, 2019) which has helped thousands to publish their important work and been cited in over 270 publications, and a memoir titled Honey from the Lion: An African Journey (Dutton, 1988), for which she won the Washington State Governors Writers Award and a PEN Society Martha Albrand Finalist (awarded for first book of nonfiction; judged by Annie Dillard and Allen Ginsberg).
 She has also published articles on African, African American, Chicano, and American Indian literature in Callaloo; Comparative Literature Studies; Third Text; Northeast African Studies; Notes and Queries; Journal of Scholarly Publishing; LIT; and American Indian Studies and Culture Journal.

 Before becoming a professor, Prof. Belcher worked as an editor.
 She spent eleven years as the manager of a small academic press with a peer-reviewed journal and several book series, the UCLA Chicano Studies Research Center Press, one of the most active presses in the University of California system.
+A recent twenty-five year retrospective on the work of its editor Chon A. Noriega gives a sense for the contributions of this journal.
 She also spent three years as the senior editor of the UCLA African Bibliography Project, two years as an assistant editor with an educational publisher subcontractor in Washington DC, and some time as a freelance academic editor for Oxford University Press, Routledge, University of California Press, Ohio University Press, Harcourt Brace, the National Museum of African Art, and various UCLA departments.